 HOW DOES TORQUE RELATE TO TENSION?

 The biggest element in this equation is the coefficient of friction of a fastened assembly, or the ‘K’ Factor.
-Below are a few scenarios depicting a rusty, plain and lubricated fastened assembly.
+Below are a few scenarios depicting a rusty, plain, and lubricated fastened assembly.

 K Factor: